EilzDragon92/Portfolio/Projects/AES-GCM/README.md

 ## Important Notes

-* Must use a strong password
+* Must use strong password
 * Keep the encrypted file and password separate
 * The original file is not modified or deleted